A Complete Guide to Flying in the Azores

 One additional note is that flight schedules can change after you book your flight.
 This can happen in a couple of ways:

-1) After I had already booked my inter island flights, one of the flights changed by several hours so I ended up calling in and changing my flight no questions asked.
+1) After I had already booked my inter island flights, one of the flights changed by several hours so I ended up calling in and changing my flight with no problem whatsoever.
 At the time I also did not get a notification that the flight changed and just happened to check the flights.
 So, my advice would be to check the status of your flights from time to time.

 2) Just because you do not see a flight on the schedule several months beforehand does not mean it will not be added later on.
 I have come across flights that have been added onto the schedule just a couple months before the actual flight.